KurtPrimavera/post-install-config/README.md

 <img src="https://github.com/user-attachments/assets/70cc655e-5d87-4457-abcb-524c1d7861d7"/>
 </p>
 <p>
-Used Wireshark to analyze network traffic.
-In the Windows Command Line Tool, checked the network protocols such as the tenant, subnet, and the 2 virtual machines being monitored.
+1. Analyzed network traffic using Wireshark: Utilized Wireshark to capture and examine live network packets, allowing for in-depth analysis of network traffic patterns.
+This analysis helped identify potential issues such as latency, packet loss, and unauthorized access attempts, providing insights into the overall health and performance of the network.
+2. Checked network protocols in the Windows Command Line Tool: Employed the Windows Command Line Tool to verify and troubleshoot network protocols.
+Specifically, commands were executed to inspect the configurations of the Azure tenant, the associated subnet, and the two virtual machines (VM1 and VM2).
+This step included verifying IP address allocations, subnet masks, and routing configurations to ensure that all network components were correctly set up and functioning as intended.
+The monitoring process also involved checking for connectivity issues and confirming that both VMs were communicating effectively within the defined network environment.
 </p>
 <br />